 “Then I do not mind looking further for somewhere else, if you feel so unsafe…I do not feel particularly safe alone either,” she chuckles nervously.

-“It should not be long, I am sure it shall be worth it,” she says; I merely nod in reply.
+“It should not be long, I am sure it shall be worth it,” she says.

 Nearly everything inside matches the sign, white with gold accents; seemingly trying to mimic the royal palace, this place looks more like it belongs in Solzédniê than here.
-On the back wall and in the front display, rows and rows of seemingly every kind of sweet you can imagine is displayed; the only disruption in the display is a door leading to the kitchen, and in the middle, a large painting.
-It is, of course, of the most beloved goddess—Lady Sun.
+On the back wall and in the front display, rows and rows of seemingly every kind of sweet you can imagine are displayed; the only disruption in the display is a door leading to the kitchen, and in the middle of it a large painting.
+A woman with long golden hair, bright waves emanating from behind her—it is of course the most beloved goddess, Lady Sun.

 “I guess that’s how you know it’s still a little rural here, in spite of everything.
 To see people so genuinely pious.”

-“The royal family is technically clergy, right?
+“The royal family is technically clergy, yes?
 Although who knows if it is genuine…”